SYWTLTC: Novice Chapter 2: Effective Hacking

-There’s a similar technique to shrink the problem space, where you try and turn off (by removing or commeting out code) large swaths at a time and seeing if the problem is still there.
+There’s a similar technique to shrink the problem space, where you try and turn off (by removing or commenting out code) large swaths at a time and seeing if the problem is still there.
 As you turn things off and the problem remains, that means you can be confident (not sure, but confident) that your problem is not in that area of code.

 Often you can shrink things down into a small toy program where your problem lies, and it becomes much easier and faster to try different experiments out on it.

-This is one benefit of well factored / well designed code, it’s usually easy to isolate parts of the code and write small ‘unit’ tests around where your issue lies, rather than having to run your entire program to see if it works or not.
-The curtain is easy to lay down in well designed code.
+This is one benefit of well factored / well-designed code, it’s usually easy to isolate parts of the code and write small ‘unit’ tests around where your issue lies, rather than having to run your entire program to see if it works or not.
+The curtain is easy to lay down in well-designed code.

-If your stuck, and there are lines you can comment out while not affecting your problem, do so – this reduces changes of accidentally breaking other things, introducing interactions, and keeping the problem small enough that you can keep it all in your head.
+If your stuck, and there are lines you can comment out while not affecting your problem, do so – this reduces chances of accidentally breaking other things, introducing interactions, and keeping the problem small enough that you can keep it all in your head.

-7. Leave, and use, Breadcrumbs
+7. Leave, and use Breadcrumbs